TMJ Treatment Redondo Beach

 - K7 Computer Bite Analysis: A transcutaneous electrical nerve stimulation device sends mild electric impulses to your jaw muscles and causes involuntary movement.
 This enables us to relax your muscles and to examine the natural movement of your jaw muscles.

 - Bite impressions: By taking impressions and making dental models, we can gain a better understanding of how your teeth fit together.
 We can also look for signs of imbalance or dental damage to your teeth and how this possibly relates your TMD problems.

 Once we have gained a comprehensive understanding of the movement and balance of your bite, we can design your unique treatment plan.
 This could be as simple as removing an interference in your bite, or it could involve creating a custom orthotic to realign your jaw, help balance your jaw muscles and alleviate any muscle pain or joint pressure.
 We will create special jaw records using our K7 computer that measures your muscle activity.
 This information is used along with models of your upper and lower jaw to ensure that your orthotic fits comfortably and achieves the proper bite and muscle balance.
 In most cases, you will simply need to wear your orthotic device to alleviate any TMD related discomfort.
 After your symptoms go away there might be the need to make future corrections to place your TMJ, bite, and or muscles in this new comfortable position.

 Alleviate Your Jaw Tension Today

 If you suffer from jaw pain or additional TMD symptoms, relief may be a phone call away.
-Contact our office in the Redondo Beach and Manhattan Beach area to schedule your first consultation.
+Contact our office in the Redondo Beach area to schedule your first consultation.